Foraging: Sticky Willy

 - Forage in Spring and Summer when the plants are young

-- You can use the stems, leaves, and seeds but the best bits are the fresh, young leaves
+- The entire plant is edible but the best bits are the fresh, young leaves

 - Sticky Willy is commonly found along hedgerows, fields, and in gardens.